techwork2026/azure-iam-hands-on-lab/labs/06-Logs-Investigation/day-06-logs.md

 ### Analysis

-The absence of sign-in logs suggests:
+The absence of sign-in logs indicates that no authentication attempts were made within the selected time range.

+This suggests the issue is not related to failed authentication or access denial, but rather one of the following:

-- The user has not attempted to log in recently
+- The user has not attempted to sign in
+- The user may be using incorrect login methods or endpoints
-- Login attempts may have occurred outside the selected time window
+- The login attempt may fall outside the selected time window

-- The issue may not be related to authentication failure
+Based on this data, the issue is likely user-side rather than a system or IAM configuration problem.

 ---

 ### Outcome

-No authentication errors identified.
-Further troubleshooting would involve confirming user login attempts and verifying correct credentials or login process.
+No authentication failures or access issues were identified within Microsoft Entra ID.

+The investigation ruled out IAM-related causes and redirected troubleshooting toward user behavior, login process validation, and credential verification.
 ---

 ### Key Takeaway